Solar eclipse of December 14, 2001

-An annular solar eclipse occurred on December 14, 2001.
+An annular solar eclipse occurred at the Moon's descending node of orbit on Friday, December 14, 2001, with a magnitude of 0.9681.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 An annular solar eclipse occurs when the Moon's apparent diameter is smaller than the Sun's, blocking most of the Sun's light and causing the Sun to look like an annulus (ring).
 An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres wide.
+The Moon's apparent diameter was near the average diameter because it occurred 7.9 days after perigee (on December 6, 2001, at 22:40 UTC) and 6.7 days before apogee (on December 21, 2001, at 13:00 UTC).

-It was visible across the Pacific ocean, southern Costa Rica, northern Nicaragua and San Andrés Island, Colombia.
+Annularity was visible across the Pacific Ocean, southern Costa Rica, northern Nicaragua and San Andrés Island, Colombia.
 The central shadow passed just south of Hawaii in early morning and ended over Central America near sunset.
-This is the first solar eclipse to occur since the September 11, 2001 attacks.

-The moon's apparent diameter was near the average diameter because the eclipse occurred 7.9 days after perigee (December 6, 2001 at 22:49 UTC) and 6.7 days before apogee (December 21, 2001 at 13:03 UTC).
+A partial eclipse was visible for parts of North America, Central America, northwestern South America, and Hawaii.